booomji/humanqueryprocessing/README.md

 1. Beginning: Ask what students know about computer science or data science
   * How is it used in the world?
+1. For younger kids
+  * What games do they like to play?
+Why?
+  * Which one is the best?
+Most popular?
+Why?
+  * How would they figure it out?
+  * Hhat year had the most popular games?
+  * What if I gave them data to answer these questions?
+What would the data look like?
+		* work towards a table
+1. For older kids
   * Discussion centered around starting a sneaker company.
 What can computer science help with?
 Eventually steer towards needs to run database queries.
     * Start a sneaker company, get endorsements from cool scientists.
 How do you sell the sneakers?
     * go door to door?